Skymetro

-On the 30th of January 2020 they implemented a new voice and film which is shown on 432 vertical pixel rows outside the skymetro.
-The technology was made by adtrackmedia.
+On 30 January 2020 they implemented a new voice and film which is shown on 432 vertical pixel rows outside the skymetro.
+The technology was made by Adtrackmedia.

 History

 Construction of the Skymetro tunnels started in 2000 and was completed in 2001.
 The first test run was undertaken in November 2002, and the line became operational in September 2003.
 As built, the line used three trains, each made up of two cars.

-In 2009, the Skymetro was remodeled as part of a construction project known as Zurich 2010, which mainly involved the centralization of Security control.
+In 2009, the Skymetro was remodeled as part of a construction project known as Zurich 2010, which mainly involved the centralization of security control.
 With the trains expanded from two to three cars, passengers are segregated according to whether they have been screened to EU aviation security standards (whether in Zurich Airport or at their departure airport), and transported in separate cars.
 Glass dividers enforce this segregation at the station platforms.
 For the expansion Swiss cable car companies were used: the three new chassis derived from Bartholet in Flums, the cabins from Gangloff in Bern, and Altdorfer SISAG company supplied the electrical controls.

 When the Skymetro opened, the audio featured a recorded female voice, however, the original voice was retired in 2008 when the current male voice debuted.